matiasvaleriani/TP0-IS2/README.md

 ### Testing Tool

 For more information about the testing tool used, visit the [pytest repository](https://github.com/pytest-dev/pytest) or the [official page](https://docs.pytest.org/en/stable/).

+## 📜 Logging

+The application generates detailed logs of operations and errors in the `logs/app.log` file.

 ---